 - ✓ Town Council authorized the first phase of a comprehensive Shoreline Management Plan.
-The first element, an inventory and analysis of shoreline stabilization structures, has been completed. - ✓ The Town has completed four major and one emergency beach renourishments since 1990, with another large-scale project currently underway. - ✓ Detached breakwaters were installed along parts of Port Royal Sound Shoreline. - ✓ The Town has begun post 2007 project monitoring, studies on groins at Port Royal Plantation, South Beach, and the Spa area on Port Royal Sound. - ✓ The Town had Olsen Associates for studies on groins at Port Royal Plantation, South Beach, and the Spa area on Port Royal Sound.
+The first element, an inventory and analysis of shoreline stabilization structures, has been completed. - ✓ The Town has completed four major and one emergency beach renourishments since 1990, with another large-scale project currently underway. - ✓ Detached breakwaters were installed along parts of Port Royal Sound Shoreline. - ✓ The Town has begun post 2007 project monitoring, studies on groins at Port Royal Plantation, South Beach, and the Spa area on Port Royal Sound. - ✓ The Town contracted with Olsen Associates for studies on groins at Port Royal Plantation, South Beach, and the Spa area on Port Royal Sound.

-- ✓ Semi-annual beach surveys are conducted, and an annual monitoring report is prepared. - ✓ Sea turtle monitoring continues including the mapping all nesting sites. - ✓ A dedicated funding source has been established for beach renourishment in the form of a beach preservation fee, derived from an additional two percent Local Accommodations Tax levied by Town Council.
-This source provides approximately \$7 million each year, dedicated to beach renourishment and related monitoring, dune refurbishment, maintenance and operations, beach parks and beach access facilities. - ✓ Completed a Port Royal beach erosion study. - ✓ The Town's monitoring of threatened or endangered shorebirds is assisting federal and state agencies in the protection and recovery of those species. - B. Continue to hold densities along the beachfront to their current levels or below.
+- ✓ Semi-annual beach surveys are conducted, and an annual monitoring report is prepared. - ✓ Sea turtle monitoring continues on island beaches.
+Staff is mapping all nesting sites. - ✓ A dedicated funding source has been established for beach renourishment in the form of a beach fee, derived from an additional two percent Local Accommodations Tax levied by Town Council.
+This source provides \$4 million each year, dedicated to beach renourishment and related monitoring, dune refurbishment, maintenance and operations, and new beach parks and beach access facilities. - ✓ Completed a Port Royal beach erosion study. - ✓ In accordance with continuing beach maintenance activities, shorebird monitoring is entering its seventh season.
+The Town's monitoring of threatened or endangered shorebirds is assisting federal and state agencies in the protection and recovery of those species. - B. Continue to hold densities along the beachfront to their current levels or below.